 This Report summarizes the results of an extensive series of tests in which different systems of voice-frequency radiotelegraphy are compared, both in the laboratory and on a real circuit.
-The systems treated in the laboratory are two-tone and narrow-band frequency shift modulation; results have already been published [1], but a summary of the major conclusions is given in § 2.
+The systems treated in the laboratory are two-tone and narrow-band frequency-shift modulation; results have already been published [Ridout and Wheeler, 1963], but a summary of the major conclusions is given in § 2.
 Tests were also carried out on a differential phase-modulation system, but the results are excluded from this Report.

-The results of a practical comparison, on a real circuit, of two-tone and narrow-band frequency shift is given in § 3.
+The results of a practical comparison, on a real circuit, of two-tone and narrow-band frequency-shift are given in § 3.